PASTAplus/PEP/peps/pep-9.md

 ## Background

-Historically, access control for EDI revolved around the core repository, PASTA, where static access control rules (ACRs), codified in user-provided [Ecological Metadata Language](https://eml.ecoinformatics.org) (EML) metadata documents, dictated who may read and update the science metadata and data of a data package.
-These ACRs are declared using the [`<access>`](https://eml.ecoinformatics.org/schema/eml_xsd#eml_access) element (Figure 1) of the EML XML schema; multiple rules can be defined within a single `<access>` element, creating an access control list (ACL).
+Historically, access control for EDI revolved around the core repository, PASTA, where static access control rules, codified in user-provided [Ecological Metadata Language](https://eml.ecoinformatics.org) (EML) metadata documents, dictated who may read and update the science metadata and data of a data package.
+These ACRs are declared using the [`<access>`](https://eml.ecoinformatics.org/schema/eml_xsd#eml_access) element (Figure 1) of the EML XML schema (multiple rules can be defined within a single `<access>` element, creating an access control list (ACL)).

 ![](./images/pep9-EML_access_element.png)<!--{ width=65% }-->